C0ZEN/sudoku/README.md

 Run `grunt release` to create a new stable version of the project.
 Follow the prompts to create a new tag, update the files, build the docs and publish to npm.

+Run `grunt fake-release` to create a dry run stable version of the project.
+Nothing will be committed but be careful due to bump creation - discard required at the end

 ## Contributing

 Check out the [Contributing](CONTRIBUTING.md) file.